Performance of LDAK-KVIK

 UK Biobank application gene-based

-We see that LDAK-KVIK-GBAT has improved power over LDAK-GBAT when analysing quantitative traits.
-For binary traits, LDAK-KVIK-GBAT and LDAK-GBAT detect a similar number of significant genes.
-This reflects that for binary phenotypes, there is a smaller power gain when using mixed-model association analysis.
+LDAK-KVIK-GBAT has improved power over LDAK-GBAT when analysing quantitative traits, finding 18.4% more significant genes on average.
+For binary traits, LDAK-KVIK-GBAT and LDAK-GBAT detect a similar number of significant genes, which reflects that there is a smaller power gain when using mixed-model association analysis for binary traits.

 Simulation study